Xalpatol (MH730r)

 Glyph or Iconographic Image Description:

 This black-line drawing of the compound glyph for the place name, Xalpatol (“Salvador”), is a Nahuatlization of a Spanish saint’s name.
 It shows a frontal view of a building, which is a semantic indicator that this is a place name.
-Inside the building is a large black bean (etl), which is a phonetic indicator for the game of patolli, which features beans as playing pieces and provides for the last two syllables of the place name.
+Inside the building is a large black bean (etl), which is a semantic indicator for the game of patolli, which features beans as playing pieces and provides for the last two syllables of the place name.
 Patolli was a religious divinatory game.
 The first syllable, Xal-, is indicated phonetically by the dots of sand (xalli) underneath the bean.

 Description, Credit: